AkshayAgarwal007/Jekyll-Mono/_drafts/jekyll-from-ios.md

 Also lets me view diffs before committing, which I don't think Source would let me do.

+I don't anticipate needing to post many images, but that is possible in this app.

 ## So... what will I use?

 TBC